 These laws give unbridled powers to the executive magistrates (non judicial) and a person can be kept in detention without bail for any period from 3 months to 12 months.
 HRF will continue its education and advocacy work to get these laws repealed.

-After several detailed fact finding investigations, obtaining records under Right to Information Act following Court cases challenging the so-called encounter death it is been found that these fake encounters all over the Country are nothing but cold-blooded murder by the police and in more than 90% of the cases it happens while the person is in custody of the police and being transported from police custody to a judicial institution for Trial.
-It is a gross violation of International Standards on Right to Life and Article 21 which protects right to life and liberty enshrined in the Indian Constitution.
+After several detailed fact-finding investigations, obtaining records under the Right to Information Act following Court cases challenging the so-called encounter death it is been found that these fake encounters all over the country are nothing but cold-blooded murder by the police and in more than 90% of the cases it happens while the person is in custody of the police and being transported from police custody to a judicial institution for Trial.
+It is a gross violation of International Standards on Right to Life and Article 21 which protects the right to life and liberty enshrined in the Indian Constitution.
 National Human Rights Commission has laid down detailed guidelines to ensure a proper investigation and trial of the perpetrators of this extra-judicial killing.
 Recently the Andhra Pradesh High Court has also set standards with regard to investigation regarding fake encounter deaths.
 This lawless activity of the state must be stopped immediately.

 Custodial Justice – Police Reforms

 National Consultation on issues and challenges in Custodial Justice and Criminal Justice System, 12 November 2016, Chennai